The battle rages on…

 The Line 6 Helix for example, has plenty of I/Os, functions, effects and modellers, but can be a bit difficult to haul around unless you’re driving to the gig.
 Same goes for one of its main contenders, the HeadRush pedalboard.

 Well both companies must have worked in parallel then, as they both released compact versions of their flagship models within weeks of each other.

 Line 6 HX Stomp

-Line 6 recently released the HX Stomp, which is a compact version of an amp modelling and multi effects device using the Helix technology.
-It claims to use the same HX models of amps, cabs and effects found in the Helix family of products, plus legacy effects library from Line 6® M-Series pedals, and stompbox modellers such as the DL4™.
+Line 6 recently released the HX Stomp compact amp modeller with multi-effects for guitar.
+This is a compact version of a device using the Helix technology.
+The manufacturer claims that this product uses the same HX models of amps, cabs and effects found in the Helix family of products, plus legacy effects library from Line 6® M-Series pedals, and stompbox modellers such as the DL4™.

 Its form factor is way more compact.
 It does not have all the fanfare of its bigger brother, but carries a decent sized coloured LCD for your signal chain configuration and effects selection, and 3 capacitive foot-switches which can be configured to change effects, snapshots or entire patches.
 The navigation buttons look very similar to the Helix as well and while I wait to get one to do a proper review, it’s easy to see that this will feel very familiar for Helix family product users.

 The I/O options include a stereo input and stereo output (balanced via TRS cables), USB which should work with the same HX Edit application, DC IN, expansion for Expression pedals, Sends and Returns for 4-cable method, Headphones and Midi IN/Out.
 At the time of writing, early reviews indicate no presence of a battery for really mobile use.
 I’ve owned a Line 6 Pocket POD for quite a while and its battery life is quite poor so I wouldn’t be surprised to learn that mobile power was left out altogether on this one.